shivannis/xandr-docs-public/xandr-docs/articles/monetize/update-a-custom-creative-template.md

 # Microsoft Monetize - Update a custom creative template

-Although you cannot modify the standard Xandr creative templates, you can modify the rendering code and macros in your own custom templates.
+Although you cannot modify the standard Microsoft Advertising creative templates, you can modify the rendering code and macros in your own custom templates.

 > [!WARNING]
 > Your changes immediately affect any creatives that are already using the template.
 If your changes cause these creatives to stop rendering properly, their audit status will be changed to "**rejected**" and they will stop serving on most third-party inventory.